talkbank-io/RabbitMqBundle/README.md

 # Patched version #

-This is a version with confirmations
+This is a version with: confirmations, acknowledgment after replay for rpc-servers

 ```json
     "repositories": [